5 Ways 'True Detective' Season 3 Is Like The West Memphis Three Case

 Missing children, a sleepy Ozark town turned upside down, and a long quest for justice — the new season of HBO's critically acclaimed series True Detective has a lot of similarities with the real-life case of the infamous West Memphis Three.

 In True Detective, November 7, 1980 — described as “the day Steve McQueen died,” on a full-moon night, two children went missing in the fictional town of West Fingers, Arkansas.

 In real life, the sleepy hamlet of West Memphis, Arkansas, was thrown into turmoil on May 5, 1993, when three eight-year-old boys — Steve Branch, Michael Moore, and Christopher Byers — were reported missing.
-The boys' bodies were found in a drainage ditch, where they had been stripped naked and tied up with their own shoelaces.
+The boys' bodies, found in a drainage ditch, had been stripped naked and tied up with their own shoelaces.
 Their clothing was found in the creek.